Anton Webern: Marginalization at home

 Financial crises, complex social and political movements, pervasive antisemitism, culture wars, and renewed military conflicts (Note: These conflicts arose within the ideological and political context of Germany–Soviet Union relations, 1918–1941.) continued to shape Webern's world, profoundly circumscribing his life.
 Shortly after Webern conducted the Brecht–Eisler Solidaritätslied in 1933, Engelbert Dollfuss saw the Kriegswirtschaftliches Ermächtigungsgesetz passed, and choir singers' homes were raided.
 In the 1934 Austrian Civil War, Austrofascists (Note: The clericofascist Vaterländische Front appealed to Austria's religious and national identity, and its imperial history, to attempt independence of Nazi Germany in alliance with Fascist Italy.) executed, exiled, and imprisoned Social Democrats, outlawed their party, and abolished cultural institutions.

 Stigmatized by his decade-long association with Social Democrats, Webern lost a promising domestic conducting career, which might have been better recorded.
-He eventually abandoned efforts with what remained of the workers' choir in the form of the much constrained Freie Typographia in 1935, instead working as a UE editor and IGNM-Sektion Österreich board member and president (1933–1938, 1945).
+He eventually abandoned efforts with what remained of the workers' choir in the form of the much constrained Freie Typographia in 1935, instead working as a U.E. editor and IGNM-Sektion Österreich board member and president (1933–1938, 1945).

 By the late 1920s, antisemitism had become epidemic, and the socioculturally mixed milieu of Vienna's modern arts and entertainment, including the music of Webern, Schoenberg, Berg, and Mahler, was mocked as foreign and Jewish in a racialized sense, contrasting with what was touted as truly German (and typically conservative, traditional, or rural).
 (Note: Conversely, popular selections (e.g., Mahler's Lieder eines fahrenden Gesellen) were selectively Aryanized when convenient.
 "I will determine who is a Jew" effectively became policy.)
 Webern's admission to the Prussian Academy of Arts was withdrawn as Adolf Hitler rose in Germany, and an Austrian Gauleiter labeled Berg and Webern "Jewish" on Bayerischer Rundfunk in 1933.
 (Note: Berg wrote Adorno of prior instances, and the Reichskulturkammer called him an "émigré musical Jew" in Die Musik (after Erich Kleiber's 1935 Berlin premiere of the Lulu Suite).
 Conversely, when in 1933 Berg asked Edward Dent for help finding an academic post to facilitate Adorno's immigration to England, Dent refused, not only citing protectionism and underfunding, but also dubbing them "Hitlerian": "You [note in Berg's hand: '(The Jews?)'] are indeed Hitlerians, as you consider Germany, Austria, Switzerland, Holland, Scandinavia, Czechoslovakia and perhaps even England as belonging to 'Germany'!!!")
 In the late 1930s, theirs was exhibited as "Entartete Musik" in Nazi Germany (Note: At the Reichsmusiktage, Webern's photo bore Hans Severus Ziegler's caption: "this 'master student' of Arnold Schoenberg outdoes his training even in the length of his nose."
 Schoenberg, Ziegler said, created atonality by subverting the fundamental German musical principle of the triad.
 A non-musician, Ziegler relied on shallow polemics to instruct youth.
 The Nazis practiced an incoherent populism that at times spared jazz and some modernist music.) and later at the Vienna Künstlerhaus in Nazi Austria.